shirleyxueli41/Tufts_workshops/nfcore_rnaseq/fetchngs.md

 After you fill in these fields, we can launch now.

 When the job starts, you can click the link after `Session ID: `.
-If you `view` `outpupt.log`, you can the running processes of nextflow.
+If you `view` `outpupt.log`, you can check the running processes of nextflow.
 ```

 ------------------------------------------------------